This calculator can provide a range of suggested values for a person's macronutrient and Calorie needs under normal conditions.

 - Processed protein bars

-- Many cheeses
+- Many kinds of cheese

 Carbohydrates, often referred to as simply "carbs," are compounds that are typically classified as sugar, starch, or fiber.
 Sugar is the simplest form of carbohydrate, while starch and fiber are complex carbohydrates.
 Carbohydrates are often also classified based on the number of saccharides that comprise them: monosaccharides, disaccharides, oligosaccharides, and polysaccharides.
 Monosaccharides and disaccharides are often referred to as "simple carbohydrates," while oligosaccharides and polysaccharides are referred to as "complex carbohydrates."